stellar-deprecated/interstellar-core/README.md

 ## `App` class

-`App` class extends `Module` class and provides helper methods for final MCS application that use other modules.
+`App` class extends `Module` class and provides helper methods for the final MCS application that use other modules.
 It provides additional functionality like `ui-router`.
+The second parameter in a constructor is [a configuration JSON](mcs-coreconfig-service).

 ```js
 import {App, mod as mcsCore} from "mcs-core";